julienTocci/trading-tools/forex-stock-pattern-recog/README.md

 TODO:
 Use Yahou Finance historical data as input (example https://fr.finance.yahoo.com/quote/%5EFCHI/history?p=%5EFCHI) Use day to day data.
-We need to see trends overs several weeks (dots_for_pattern being 30 would mean pattern over a month) Find a way to multiThread the computation (way too long as for now) and/or usr machines with more ressources (Cloud)
+We need to see trends overs several weeks (dots_for_pattern being 30 would mean pattern over a month) Make possible the input of 3 data files (data for a day, data for a week, data for a month) and adjust variables for each Find a way to multiThread the computation (way too long as for now) and/or usr machines with more ressources (Cloud)